 Urban Bolds: Palm Springs, Marble Top and Grey Suede from Crown Paints

-9. Spiced Honey: Dulux Paint selected Spiced Honey as their main colour for 2019.
+9. Spiced Honey: Dulux Paint selected Spiced Honey as their primary colour for 2019.
 This is a warm amber tone which is soothing and calming with a cosy feel.
 It can also become vibrant if paired with the right palette.
 Spiced Honey works in every room in your home from your boudoir to your lounge and even in the kitchen.

 Spiced Honey: Paint Colour from Dulux

 10. Eastern Artistry: The Graham & Brown Wallpaper of the Year 2019 is Tori.
 It means bird in Japanese and is featured on their beautiful wallpaper.
-It celebrates the skill of Eastern art of which birds are a popular symbolism of longevity, luck and love.
+It celebrates the skill of Eastern art of which birds are a prevalent symbolism of longevity, luck and love.
 This Chinoiserie bird trail is delightful with spring blossoms and a subtle glistening of silk in deep regal teal.
 Heal’s also say that there will be a strong Japanese influence next year with simplistic designs.
 You can channel this trend by bringing a sense of calm into your home and creating a sanctuary rather than just a shelter.
 Look out for the Matthew Hilton Rubin Lighting created using Mino Washi Paper and the Eden furniture collection crafted from oak from Heal’s.

 Eastern Artistry: Tori Wallpaper from Graham & Brown